1946 Iowa Centennial Commemorative Half Dollar

-During 1937 only two issues were struck – Roanoke Island’s 350th Anniversary celebration and the 75th Anniversary of the Battle of Antietam – truly two events worthy of commemoration.
-In 1938, a solitary new commemorative coin was issued.
-This was the 250th Anniversary of New Rochelle NY.
-It was not really a national celebration, but not an unworthy one.
+During 1937, only two issues were struck: Roanoke Island’s 350th Anniversary celebration and the 75th Anniversary of the Battle of Antietam, both events worthy of commemoration.
+In 1938, a single new commemorative coin was issued to mark the 250th Anniversary of New Rochelle, New York.
+While it was not a national celebration, it was still a meaningful occasion.

-Several issues were struck and continued into 1939.
-The Oregon Trail Memorial commemorative had begun its journey with a 1926-dated coin and then ended its final trek across the coin community with its final PDS set in 1939 – the longest span of years of any commemorative coin.
-Likewise, the Arkansas Centennial Commemorative half dollar was struck beginning a year before its actual Centennial in 1936.
-The final PDS Arkansas set was issued in 1939.
+Several issues continued into 1939.
+The Oregon Trail Memorial Commemorative began in 1926 and was struck at intervals through 1939, the longest span of years for any classic U.S. commemorative coin.
+Likewise, the Arkansas Centennial Commemorative Half Dollar was struck beginning a year before its actual centennial in 1936.
+The final Arkansas set was issued in 1939.

-The designs by Adam Pietz were well-executed but unimaginative.
+The designs by Adam Pietz were well-executed and reflected a traditional approach consistent with U.S. commemorative coinage of the era.
 Pietz chose the Iowa State Seal for the obverse design.
-It is an American eagle with wings spread wide, holding a banner in its mouth, 28 stars arranged above the eagle.
-The banner is inscribed with, “OUR LIBERTIES WE PRIZE AND OUR RIGHTS WE WILL MAINTAIN.”
-Below the banner is “E PLURIBUS UNUM” and around the periphery is ”IOWA STATEHOOD CENTENNIAL – 1846 – 1946.”
+It features an American eagle with wings spread wide, holding a banner in its beak, with 28 stars arranged above.
+The banner is inscribed with “OUR LIBERTIES WE PRIZE AND OUR RIGHTS WE WILL MAINTAIN.”
+Below the banner appears “E PLURIBUS UNUM,” and around the periphery reads “IOWA STATEHOOD CENTENNIAL – 1846 – 1946.”

 The reverse depicts the first stone Capitol Building in Iowa City, Iowa.
-Above the Capitol Building is the motto “IN GOD WE TRUST” and below the building is “LIBERTY.”
-The outer periphery of the coin on the reverse has “UNITED STATES OF AMERICA” and the denomination below “HALF DOLLAR.”
+Above the building is the motto “IN GOD WE TRUST,” and below it appears “LIBERTY.”
+Around the outer periphery are the inscriptions “UNITED STATES OF AMERICA” and “HALF DOLLAR.”

 (Adam Pietz’s design for the 1946 Iowa Statehood Centennial Half Dollar.
 Obverse [left] – Reverse [right}.)

 The Philadelphia Mint struck 100,057 coins, with the 57 coins reserved for assay, and they were delivered to the Iowa Centennial Committee.
 The coins were offered to residents of the state of Iowa for $2.50 each and to non-residents for $3.00 per coin.
-The discounted price for Iowans was to encourage every Iowan who wanted a coin to purchase one.
+The lower price for Iowans encouraged widespread local participation in the centennial celebration.

 During 1946 and 1947, a majority of coins were sold and by 1950, no further coins were available.
 The State of Iowa purchased 1,000 coins and placed them in a time capsule.
-Of the 1,000 coins, 500 were placed in a box to be opened in 1996 – 50 years after the Centennial.
-Those coins were sealed in special holders and offered at $500 each.
-But sales were exceptionally slow as the market price for an Uncirculated Iowa commemorative was about $100 at that time.
+Of the 1,000 coins, 500 were placed in a box to be opened in 1996, 50 years after the Centennial.
+These coins were offered in special holders at $500 each, though sales progressed slowly since the market price for an uncirculated Iowa Commemorative Half Dollar was around $100 at the time.

 (The ‘1996’ Iowa Coin hoard in an original holder from the State of Iowa.)